 She went back to work, studied English and in no time her salary had already leapfrogged that of many of the family’s male chauvinists.

-She got into fitness, and was able to wear miniskirts without having to put up with any unkind remarks, she rebuilt her self-esteem, had a few boyfriends and, thanks to having become a more fulfilled woman, she also became a better mother.
+She got into fitness, and was able to wear miniskirts without having to put up with any unkind remarks, she rebuilt her self-esteem, had a few boyfriends and, thanks to having become a more fulfilled woman, she also became — I believe — a better mother.

 Who doesn't remember her dreaming of a fairer country for everyone, especially for the underprivileged?
 Her daughter, the ambitious Maria de Fatima, full of prejudices, hated "those people" and would do anything for money and power.

-If the series were adapted for today, Odete Roitman, another character memorable for "hating the poor", would certainly be applauding the lines of top Paulo Guedes.
+If the series were adapted for today, Odete Roitman, another character memorable for "hating the poor", would certainly be applauding the lines of the super-minister Paulo Guedes.